 A few years back, Doug Gray was interested in incorporating his digital photography into his clay work.
 He tried decals, but it wasn’t the look he was after – he wanted the photos to help him create the images, but he didn’t want the images to look exactly like photographs.

 So he had to find another approach to image transfer onto clay.
 One day he had a happy accident.
-He discovered that an ink jet print out, will easily transfer onto soft clay.
+He discovered that an ink jet print out, will easily transfer imagery to pottery.
 From there he carves in the line work and adds color with underglazes.
-Today, he explains this simple and kid-friendly process of image transfer onto clay. – Jennifer Poellot Harnetty, editor
+Today, he explains his simple and kid-friendly process of image transfer onto clay. – Jennifer Poellot Harnetty, editor

 Begin with a freshly rolled slab and a print from an inkjet printer.
 The digital photograph used here has been altered in Photoshop, reducing the image to basic black and white line and shape.
 Use non-archival ink and multipurpose paper in your printer to assure that the ink will bleed when wet (figure 1).
 Lay the image face down so that the ink comes in contact with the moist slab (figure 2).
 Soft slabs have a very high moisture content so no additional water is needed, but too much water can be a problem.
 Experiment to find the optimum water to clay ratio.